-The fish was the first board that I ever shaped.
-I have a deep connection with this design as it is one I have been tinkering with ever since I began shaping.
-The design opened my eyes to what twin fin boards are capable of.
-The fish has an extremely positive feel, and is a very efficient board when it comes to harnessing speed down the line.
-I have been constantly evolving my rendition of the fish over the last few years in pursuit of high performance alternative surfing.
+The Fish design opened my eyes to what twin fin boards are capable of.
+These boards have an extremely positive feel, and are very efficient when it comes to harnessing speed down the line.
+I have been evolving my rendition of the fish over the last few years in pursuit of high performance alternative surfing.

-Size the fish anywhere from 2-6 inches shorter than your height depending on your personal preferences and skill level.
-For instance, I’m 6’2″ and 165 lbs, and I enjoy riding a 5’8″ fish.
-I am also happy to shape these as long gliders or mid-length boards upon request!
-They are great in longer lengths and have tons of cruise in clean, lined up waves.
+Size anywhere from 4-8 inches shorter than your height depending on your personal preferences and skill level.
+For instance, I’m 6’3″ and 175 lbs, and I enjoy riding a 5’9″ fish.
+These boards can also be modified and stretched up to mid length style boards and even gliders for a more relaxed approach.

-The fish can be tuned for knee high to double overhead waves of almost any kind.
+The fish can be tuned for a variety of different wave types anywhere from knee high to double overhead.